 For some reason, I can’t get enough asparagus lately…are you with me on that?
 The asparagus in the stores has been the really thin kind that I love.
 It cooks up so quickly, and it’s so tender.
 We love to roast it until it’s bright green and crisp tender.

-For this recipe, you can either roast the asparagus separately, or just chop it and throw it in the pan with the other veggies.
+For this spring vegetable pasta, you can either roast the asparagus separately, or just chop it and throw it in the pan with the other veggies.

 This sauce is really lemony, so if you aren’t a huge lemon fan, you may want to cut back on the lemon a little bit.
 When you’re ready to assemble the pasta, start out by adding about 2/3 of the sauce to the bowl.
 Taste it and see what you think – usually that’s where I start, and I just have the rest of the dressing on the table so that people can add it to their serving if desired.